qmlbook/qt6book/docs/ch11-multimedia/multimedia.md

 # Multimedia

 The multimedia elements in the QtMultimedia makes it possible to playback and record media such as sound, video or pictures.
 Decoding and encoding are handled through platform-specific backends.
-For instance, the popular GStreamer framework is used on Linux, while DirectShow is used on Windows and QuickTime on OS X.
+For instance, the popular GStreamer framework is used on Linux, while WMF is used on Windows, AVFramework on OS X and iOS, while the Android multimedia APIs are used on Android.

 The multimedia elements are not a part of the Qt Quick core API.
 Instead, they are provided through a separate API made available by importing QtMultimedia as shown below: